tripal/tripal_doc/docs/install/traditional.rst

       :width: 600
       :alt: Install Chado, optionally provide custom schema name.

 2. Click "Install Chado 1.3".
 You will be prompted to use Drush to trigger the installation of Chado.
-This must be done on the command line, in the same location where Drupal is installed.
+This must be done on the command line:

     .. code-block:: shell

-      cd /var/www/tripal4/web/
       /var/www/tripal4/vendor/bin/drush trp-run-jobs --username=drupaladmin --root=/var/www/tripal4/web

 3. Once Chado is installed, the site must be further prepared.
 Navigate to **Tripal → Data Storage → Chado → Prepare Chado**